tomwhartung/artsyvisions.com/Site/content/static/content/VISIONS-CONTENT.md

 ## Guidelines

 Following are details applying to Step 3.
-Story and Footnotes in VISIONS-HOW_TO.md
+Story and Notes in VISIONS-HOW_TO.md

 **Note that each article may be the visitor's first exposure to the idea of visualizing a personality.**

 ### First Person

-- Ok in Conclusion or Footnotes **only**
+- Ok in Conclusion or Notes **only**
   - With extremely rare exceptions, maybe?
-  - If "needed," add a footnote and put the "needed" first person phrase there
+  - If "needed," add a note and put the "needed" first person phrase there

 ### Links